/A hybrid practice of

 How does embodied epistemic inference sustain us when structures, certainties, or memory break down, how systems learn through loss — and how can artistic practice render this process tangible?

 My work tests hypotheses about grief and its related modes of knowing by designing and constructing hybrid speculative environments that serve as experimental sites of becoming.
-As a self-enacted ontology, audience is invited to think the thinking, experience the experiencing, and feel the feeling.
+It is a self-enacted ontology.

 *conceptual authorship

-My work often develops its own conceptual vocabulary — terms, systems and frameworks.
+The conceptual vocabularies in my work — terms, systems and frameworks are developed through the specific context.
 I welcome resonance and dialogue, yet I ask that these ideas be engaged as part of an ongoing exchange.
-Each frame, such as embodied epistemic inference, sonic mourning, and belief-updating architecture in the context of artistic practice — emerges through lived research, sound, and material experimentation.
+Each frame, such as embodied epistemic inference, sonic mourning, Acoustic Movies, and belief-updating architectures in artistic practice — emerges through lived research and experience from rupture, displacement and grief.
 When curators, writers, or collaborators draw from these frameworks, I invite the credit to remain relational: to acknowledge the shared process and the original context from which the language arose.